bartutt/eGradesBook/readme.md

 - attendance
 - marks with weight and managable categories
 - managable lessons times
-- message box
+- information board
-- notes aobut students
+- notes about students